SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 ### \<need something about wage slavery in the us, france, and britain\>

-## In addition, the post-war German \"republic\" was not conducive to liberty
+## In addition, the new post-war Europen states was not conducive to liberty

 The new German republic, who professed their own ideals, did not feel responsible or attached to the previous regime.
 However, the treaty